 These noisy new neighbours of mine are really natives of the Arctic and North America.
-They are large birds with an intimidating wingspan of around 5 feet.
-They also have very loud voices.
-They cackle to themselves as they graze on the grass and roots of the tidal mudflats.
+These are large birds with an intimidating wingspan of around 5 feet.
+They have very loud voices.
+And cackle to themselves as they graze on the grass and roots of the tidal mudflats.

-These birds are perfectly at home here in this country and the temperate climate means that they don’t even bother to migrate.
+These birds are perfectly at home here in this country.
+The temperate climate means that they don’t even bother to migrate.
 Their success however has become their downfall and many believe that their numbers are now out of control.

-There are now an estimated 62,000 breeding pairs in the United Kingdom and even the RSPB has expressed concern at the effect their numbers are having on our native species.
+There are now an estimated 62,000 breeding pairs in the United Kingdom.
+Even the RSPB has expressed concern at the effect their numbers are having on our native species.
 Reports of crop damage and attacks on people have led to calls for a cull to reduce their numbers.
-But when last summer the West Midlands council admitted to killing more than 200 of the birds there was a outcry especially when it became clear that they had lied to the public by originally telling them that the birds had only been “relocated”.
+But when last summer the West Midlands council admitted to killing more than 200 geese there was a outcry.
+Especially when it became clear that they had lied to the public.
+Originally telling them that the birds had only been “relocated”.

 Whatever the case if the numbers need to be reduced we really need to find a humane way of doing it.
 Conservationists have suggested sterilisation of their eggs or fencing the birds off from the public to reduce the risk of attacks.